-- Appropriate clothing and footwear must be worn.
-Proper shoes must be worn at all times, as provided or approved by the facility. - When long hair poses a safety risk it must be secured.
+- Appropriate clothing and footwear must be worn (for example, long sleeved shirts to prevent scrapes and cuts). - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.